 Summary of Changes: Authorizes the County Board of Supervisors to delegate investment authority to the County Treasurer and requires board to establish a treasury oversight committee (with specific membership requirements).
-Requires delivery of securities by book entry, physical delivery or third-party cusquires delivery of securities by book entry, physical delivery or third-party custodial agreement.
+Requires delivery of securities by book entry, physical delivery or third-party custodial agreement.
 Specifies funds invested for repayment of notes cannot exceed the term of the notes.
 Lastly, sets requirements for those elected or appointed to county auditor, director of finance and county treasurer.

-SB 864

-AUTHOR: CRAVEN

-SECTION(S): 27000.7,

-AND KILLEA 27131, 27132.1, 27132.2,
+SB 864 AUTHOR: CRAVEN AND KILLEA

-27132.3, 27136, 53601, 53601.6, 53635 AND
+SECTION(S): 27000.7, 27131, 27132.1, 27132.2, 27132.3, 27136, 53601, 53601.6, 53635 AND 53646